vkocubinsky/SublimeTableEditor/README.md

 For first time you should enable table editor with command palette:

 * click *ctrl+shift+p*
-* select *Table Editor: Enable for current syntax* or *Table Editor: Enable for current view*
+* select *Table Editor: Enable for current syntax* or *Table Editor: Enable for current view* or "Table Editor: Set table syntax ... for current view"

 Then when *Table Editor* is enabled, type